 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

 "GCU delivers a course with both extensive theory and practical placements: this is essential in giving students the skills they need.
 Having placement learning at one of the leading radiotherapy centres in the UK, the Beatson West of Scotland Cancer Centre, I had the opportunity to learn with the latest equipment and advanced techniques: this reinforced my studies at GCU."Gillian Adair,

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

 - SQA Higher

 - BBBB including English and two sciences, from Biology, Chemistry, Mathematics and Physics, plus Nat 5 Maths at B

 - A Level

-- BCC, excluding General Studies, but including two sciences with one at B, plus GCSE English and Maths at C/4
+- BCC, excluding General Studies, but including two sciences with one at B, plus GCSE English, a Science and Maths at C/4

 - ILC Higher